paketo-buildpacks/rfcs/text/php/0002-buildpack-yml-to-env-var.md

 ## Unresolved Questions and Bikeshedding

 - Are there any environment variable names that are out of place?
-- Are `BP_MEMCACHED_SESSION_STORE_SERVICE_NAME` and
-  `BP_REDIS_SESSION_STORE_SERVICE_NAME` okay to not be PHP tagged?
-It gives them extensibility for future implementations that may want to use Redis or Memcached but is that safe or wise?
-- Is it ok to end support for the scripts configuration for environment variables?
 - Should we remove the `BP_PHP_SERVER` configuration in favor a multi-buildpack build as outlined in [this comment thread](https://github.com/paketo-buildpacks/php/issues/472) on the issue for this RFC.